 Risk Description of the Risk How we seek to mitigate the risk Valuation risk A Fund may invest in unquoted and/or illiquid investments which have a risk of mispricing.
 In such situations an objective, verifiable source of market value may not be available.
-This could impact Members' returns.
+This could impact your returns on withdrawal.
 Milford has a valuation policy.
 Any exceptions are reviewed by our Pricing Committee and external verification sought as appropriate and are reported to the Milford Asset Management Board Investment Committee.
-Fund liquidity and repayment risk This is the risk that the Plan cannot make withdrawal payments on time.
+Fund liquidity and repayment risk This is the risk that a Fund cannot make withdrawal payments on time.
 This is due to a mismatch between the maturity profile of the investments and the amounts required to meet repayments.
-We have the right to suspend withdrawals, switches and transfers if we believe the realisation of assets to meet the repayment is not practicable, or would be materially prejudicial to Members.
-Milford aims to have the Funds invest in liquid assets and markets with appropriate diversification.
+We have the right to defer repayments, switches and transfers if we believe the realisation of assets to meet the repayment is not practicable, would be materially prejudicial to all investors, or is not desirable for the protection of the relevant Fund.
+Milford aims to have the Funds primarily invest in liquid assets and markets with appropriate diversification.
 We also monitor the liquidity profile of each Fund and the historic withdrawal profile.
-Insolvency risk The risk the Plan or a Fund becomes insolvent and is placed in receivership, liquidation or statutory management, making it unable to meet its financial obligations.
-If the Plan or a Fund becomes insolvent, you may not recover the full amount of your investment in the Plan.
-Milford seeks to have the Funds primarily invested in liquid assets.
+Insolvency risk This is the risk that a Fund becomes insolvent and is placed in receivership, liquidation or statutory management, making it unable to meet its financial obligations.
+If a Fund becomes insolvent, you may not recover the full amount of your investment in the Fund Milford seeks to have the Funds primarily invest in liquid assets.

 The above risks are not exhaustive.
-Because of the risks set out in this document, it is foreseeable that you may receive back less than you invest into the Plan.
+Because of the risks set out in this document, it is foreseeable that you may receive back less than you invest into a Fund.